isomericmagic/Nativo-CLP-Validator--Docker-Version-/README.md

 http://127.0.0.1:5000/ \
 in your browser and enter the url you want to test.
 For example, this url:\
 https://www.chicagotribune.com/paid-posts/
+is a valid url that you could use to see a page with some tags that need to be updated.
 You could also test a page that doesn't exist like this one:\
 https://www.nativo.com/thisisnotarealpage

 and additional test urls are included in the code comments.